Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### Embodied Emissions  (`M`)
 [placeholder]

-## Characteristics for calculating total carbon emissions (`C`)
+## Core Characteristics

+As the SCI specification matures and develops, these core characteristics MUST remain true.

+### The SCI is sensitive to carbon awareness, energy efficiency, or hardware efficiency

-#### C should be sensitive to carbon awareness, energy efficiency, or hardware efficiency improvements to the application
+- The purpose of the SCI is to encourage actions that reduce the carbon emissions of software.
+Therefore, the SCI MUST be sensitive to those actions described in this document under **Software Sustainability Actions**, precisely carbon awareness, energy efficiency, or hardware efficiency.

-#### Calculating Total Emissions, C

-Total emissions, C, is the sum of operational and embodied emissions.

-Overall, if we calculate the total carbon emissions C of an application as X, and then we make the application carbon aware, a characteristic of the methodology of calculation is that the value of X should go down.
-If we make the application more energy efficient the value of X should go down.
-If we make the application more hardware efficient, the value of X should go down.
+- If an application's SCI is X, and then actions are taken to make the application more carbon aware, more energy efficient, or more hardware efficient, the value of X MUST go down.

-The challenges with existing methods of calculation is that they are only sensitive to some of the above methods of making an application green.
-For instance there are methods of calculation of carbon emissions that are purely cost based, using those methods results in a value of C that will not not change if you make the application carbon aware or energy efficient.

-To calculate the carbon intensity we need to compare total emissions (C) against a baseline (R).

-`R` = Baseline, the other measure we will be comparing against (baseline, or carbon counterfactual)

-` Total Emissions = C / R`
+### The SCI is easy to implement

+To achieve impact at scale, the SCI needs to encourage adoption through ease of implementation.

+- Anyone without much experience or training MUST be able to follow the SCI specification instructions.
+- Calculation of the SCI MUST be possible without incurring any cost, for instance, for data or services or tooling.
+- Where possible, teams SHOULD consider investing more time or money in calculating their SCI number to increase its accuracy.

 ## Exclusions